GoogleCloudPlatform/ml-testing-accelerators/doc/tutorials/test-templates-basic.md

 mnist.oneshotJob
 ```

-This templated test will build a Kubernetes `Job` resource that will download the MNIST dataset to a temportary folder and run the model for one epoch on CPUs.
+This templated test will build a Kubernetes `Job` resource that will download the MNIST dataset to a temporary folder and run the model for one epoch on CPUs.
 You can build this file by `jsonnet`:

 ```bash
 jsonnet -J ml-testing-accelerators/ mnist-cpu.jsonnet